peter/awesome-type-check/README.md

 errors.length // => 2
 errors.every(e => e instanceof TypeError) // => true
-errors[0].message // => 'must be at least 3 characters long but was only 1 characters'
+errors[0].message // => 'must have at least 3 characters but had only 1'
 errors[0].path // => ['username']
 errors[1].message // => 'must be one of: active, inactive'
 errors[1].path // => ['status']